t3easy/docker-typo3/README.md

 To check the result, run `docker-compose config`.
 To deploy to a swarm write the result to a file `docker-compose config > stack.yml` and use it `docker stack deploy --compose-file stack.yml myproject`

+### COMPOSE_PROJECT_NAME
+A unique project name.
+It must not contain dots.
+E.g. project-typo3version like company-typo3v11
+See <https://docs.docker.com/compose/reference/envvars/#compose_project_name> for more details

 ### COMPOSE_FILE
 Add all necessary compose files separated with `:`, always start with the root `docker-compose.yml` to have a proper project name and relative paths.